turbobabr/Sketch-Plugins-Cookbook/README.md

 ## #10 Creating Line Shapes

 In order to create a line shape programmatically, you have to create an instance of [NSBezierPath](https://developer.apple.com/documentation/appkit/nsbezierpath?language=objc) class and add two points to it.
-Then create a shape group from it using `+(MSShapeGroup*)MSShapeGroup.shapeWithBezierPath:(NSBezierPath*)path` class method.
+Then convert the path to `MSPath` class instance and create a shape group out of it using `+(MSShapeGroup*)MSShapeGroup.shapeWithBezierPath:(MSPath*)path` class method.

 ![Create Line Shape](./docs/create_line_shape.png)